hubiinetwork/nahmii-sdk/Docs/nahmii-provider.md

 <a name="module_nahmii-sdk--NahmiiProvider+waitForConfirmation"></a>

 #### nahmiiProvider.waitForConfirmation() ⇒ <code>Promise</code>
 Waits for a transaction to be mined, polling every second.
+Rejects if a transaction is mined, but fails to execute, for example in an out of gas scenario.
 **Kind**: instance method of [<code>NahmiiProvider</code>](#exp_module_nahmii-sdk--NahmiiProvider)
 **Returns**: <code>Promise</code> - A promise that resolves into an a transaction receipt